IndependentTrick/plasmafiles/README.md

 > Put empty Plasma panel on the top so windows don't collide in Wayland.

 > Added ClearClock widget on the wallpaper

+>Changed application launcher icon to search in icon theme.

 >Installed and enabled Hexagon [Burn-my-Windows]
 ## Credits: